nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * Task Name

-     * You are allowed to provide multiple search keywords.
+     * You are allowed to provide multiple name keywords.

      * Tasks with their name matching at least one of the name keywords provided will be considered to have fulfilled the task name search criteria.